ghostunnel/ghostunnel/README.md

 `--allow-cn`, `--allow-ou`, `--allow-dns` or `--allow-uri`.
 All checks are made against the certificate of the client.
-Multiple flags are treated as a logical disjunction (OR), meaning clients can connect as long as any of the flags matches.
+Multiple flags are treated as a logical disjunction (OR), meaning clients can connect as long as any of the flags matches (see [ACCESS-CONTROL](ACCESS-CONTROL.md) for more information).
 In this example, we assume that the CN of the client cert we want to accept connections from is `client`.

 Start a backend server: